abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 which is not helpful.
 For example, if we feel somebody is being unkind to us, rather than letting them know we might instead ostentatiously increase our “kindness” around them, hoping they’ll get the message and change.
-This rarely works and can sometimes be seen as passive aggressive.
+This rarely works and can sometimes be seen as passive-aggressive.
 So it’s important to establish genuinely truthful speech to directly express our needs to others, at the appropriate time, so they can hear and understand us.
 This takes practice, but it’s very much a part of the path.

 More generally, it is also important to act with a generous heart, no matter what we’re doing.
 This requires an attitude of taking